flowerinthenight/flowerinthenight.github.io/_posts/2016-11-28-ffmpeg-encode-h264mp4.md

 comments: true
 ---

-Recently, I was working on encoding of .NET bitmaps using [ffmpeg](https://www.ffmpeg.org/)'s h264 encoder with `mp4` as container.
-This video output will be used in a `video` tag in html5.
+Recently, I was working on a project that involves the encoding of .NET bitmaps using [ffmpeg](https://www.ffmpeg.org/)'s h264 encoder with `mp4` as container.
+This video output will be used in a `<video>` tag in html5.
 Sample codes have been all over the place so it took me quite a while to come up with a working solution.
 The official sample from ffmpeg only encodes to raw h264 stream.
+This is just a basic sample code for reference.

 Check out the source code [here](https://github.com/flowerinthenight/ffmpeg-encode-h264mp4).